 The Minor in Religion and Politics

-- One required course: This should be completed prior to the second semester of the junior year.
+- One required course: Select one course from the following list.
+This required course should be completed prior to the second semester of the junior year.

-- 12 additional units (must be 300-level or above), 9 of which must be taught by Center faculty.
+- 12 additional units, 9 of which must be at the 300 or 400 level and 9 of which, at any level, must be taught by Center faculty.

-Visit https://courses.wustl.edu to view semester offerings for L57 RelPol.
+Visit online course listings to view semester offerings for L57 RelPol.

 L57 RelPol 201 Religion and American Society